fex-team/fis-plus/doc/command-line.md

 ###fisp release

 fisp release is a very powerful command which can compile and deploy your code.
 It can meet a variety of front-end development needs with the appropriate parameter.

- below is the output from fisp release --help
+Below is the output from fisp release --help

  ```
   Usage: release [options]